Papillon Dog Breed Information

 Papillon Breed Characteristics

-Papillons may look adorable, but they’re more pocket rocket than cuddly teddy bear.
+Papillons may look adorable, but they’re more pocket rockets than cuddly teddy bears.
 They run and jump through the house as if they were mountain goats.
 Despite their small size, they enjoy long walks.
 It’s almost like they don’t know how small they are, as they often pick fights with much bigger dogs.
 That aside, they are very open-hearted, affectionate dogs.
-They geht along well with other dogs and pets („even“ cats) and enjoy being together with people.
+They get along well with other dogs and pets („even“ cats) and enjoy being together with people.

 - Suitable for beginners

 Papillon Discipline and Training

 Papillons are exceptionally talented agility and obedience dogs.
 They are very agile, speedy and also have the "brainpower" to master demanding obedience tasks or the hurdles of an agility course.

 According to a study by the famous neuropsychologist Stanley Coren, the Papillon is the eighth-smartest dog in the world.
 This study was published in the book "The Intelligence of Dogs".
 By the way, there are many exciting books by him, z.
 For example, "Do Dogs Dream?"
 Or "How Dogs Think": By the way: The Border Collie is considered as the smartest dog in the world, the poodle is in second place.